 IPC’s Integrated Forecasting, Allocation and Booking Solution (IFABS) is one of the solutions developed by IPC together with postal operators and airlines to optimise business processes related to air mail.
-Solutions also include the IPC Consignment Monitoring tools (see “Airmail Consignment Performance Analysis Tool”) which provide visibility over the performance of mail carriage by air.
+Solutions also include the IPC Consignment Monitoring tools (see service “Airmail Consignment Performance Analysis Tool”) which provides visibility over the performance of mail carriage by air.

-The full IPC IFABS solution consists of four separate modules, each of which covers an autonomous cluster of functionalities.
-Depending on the specific needs of each post or airline, these modules can be used as separate solutions, while all of them combined provide an end-to-end integrated solution.
+The full IPC solution consists of four separate modules, each of which covers an autonomous cluster of functionalities.
+Depending on the specific needs of each post or airline, these modules can be used as separate solutions, while all of them combined can provide an end-to-end integrated solution.

 - The solution provides support to posts in forecasting through historical data their capacity needs.

 - It will support both posts’ and carriers’ processes with route management, allotment template building and booking into the allotment.